-“Designer bolthole in edgy Naples, close to the sea, furnished with creamy Trani limestone and decorated with vibrant local artwork”
+“Comfy bolthole in edgy Naples, close to the sea and decorated with vibrant local artwork”

-Michelle's eye for design and her determination to use natural materials - from stone and marble to linen and wood - means that everything blends together perfectly.
+Michelle's eye for design and her determination to use natural materials - from stone and marble to linen and wood - means that everything blends together well.
 Top quality Italian bathroom fittings and a splash of local art adds sophistication.
-The main material used throughout the rooms is the creamy Trani stone from Puglia, whose polished surface helps reflect the light around the rooms.

 Though they are welcome, it's not really a place for children.
-The peaceful atmosphere, lack of any outdoor space and steep stairs in the room would make a stay with young children impossible and older children would probably need somewhere to let off a bit of steam too (though they could do so in the park opposite, which also has 2 playgrounds).
+The peaceful atmosphere, lack of any outdoor space and steep in-room staircases would make a stay with young children impossible.
+Older children would probably need somewhere to let off a bit of steam, too.
+That said, there is a park opposite, which has two playgrounds.

 Baby cots are available on request.